 - Snorkel diving skills

 - Management of snorkel divers

 - Advanced snorkel diver skills

 - Snorkel rescue skills

-- Respecting the underwater environment
+Respecting the underwater environment

-Invariably there will be beginners to snorkelling and you will need to be able to show them how to do skills such as fitting equipment correctly, how to clear water from the snorkel, good finning techniques and surface diving if that's required.
+When you are a Snorkel Guide you will see groups who may have no previous snorkelling ability.
+You will need to be able to show them how to do skills such as fitting equipment correctly, how to clear water from the snorkel, good finning techniques and surface diving if that's required.
 Then you will need to teach them signals so that they can communicate with each other and the guide in the water.
 We are going to use demonstration - mimic in order to be effective and easy for the students to pick up whilst on the snorkel excursion.